zeam-vm/pelemay/README.md

 ## Supported Platforms

-Potentially, Pelemay may support any architectures that both Erlang and Clang are supported.
+Potentially, Pelemay may support any architectures that both Erlang and Clang or GCC are supported.

 We've tested it well on the following processor architectures: